-Patent Owner argues "[a] POSA would have understood that Mueller could have used any antibody with an IgG4 or IgG2/G4 isotype as a 'negative control' for its in vitro experiments, as long as it did not bind to VCAM," meaning, there would be no reason to incorporate the variable regions taught by Evans.
-Id. at 59.
-And, according to Patent Owner, without improper hindsight, the skilled artisan would not have sought to combine Mueller and Evans.
-See, e.g., Prelim.
+Patent Owner argues "[a] POSA would have understood that Mueller could have used any antibody with an IgG4 or IgG2/G4 isotype as a 'negative control' for its in vitro experiments, as long as it did not bind to

+VCAM," meaning, there would be no reason to incorporate the variable regions taught by Evans.
+Id. at 62-63.
+And, without improper hindsight, Mueller and Evans would not have been combined by the skilled artisan.
+Prelim.
 Resp.
-3-4.
-Patent Owner argues "[a] POSA as of March 15, 2007 considering the problem addressed by the '880 patent - designing anti-C5 antibody compositions to prevent cleavage of C5 and to treat PNH - would have had no reason to look at Mueller, which had nothing to do with that problem.
-Id. at 59. (citing Broadcom Corp. v.
+61. Patent Owner argues "[a] POSA as of March 15, 2007 considering the problem addressed by the '504 patent - developing an antibody that prevents cleavage of C5 and can safely and effectively treat patients suffering from PNH- would have had no reason to look at Mueller, which had nothing to do with that problem."
+Id. (citing Broadcom Corp. v.
 Emulex Corp., 732 F.3d 1325, 1334 (Fed.
 Cir.
 2013) ("While a prior art reference may support any finding apparent to a person of ordinary skill in the art, prior art references that address different problems may not, depending on the art and circumstances, support an inference that the skilled artisan would consult both of them simultaneously.").

-In contrast to Ground 5, where Bowdish expressly incorporates Evans, thereby rendering the combination unquestionable, the references asserted in Ground 6 provide no express link between the teachings of Mueller and Evans.
+In contrast to Grounds 4 and 5, where Bowdish expressly incorporated Evans by reference, thereby rendering the combination unquestionable, in Grounds 6 and 7 we find no express link between the teachings of Mueller and Evans.
 Although such a combination is possible, the mere fact that prior art can be combined does not establish that one of ordinary skill would have done so.
 See, e.g., In re Fritch, 972 F.2d 1260, 1266 (Fed.
 Cir.
-1992) (The "mere fact that the prior art may be modified in the manner suggested . . .

-does not make the modification obvious unless the prior art suggested the desirability of the modification.").
+1992) (The "mere fact that the prior art may be modified in the manner suggested . . . does not make the modification obvious unless the prior art suggested the desirability of the modification.").

-Ground 6, thus, presents a close question on whether there would have been sufficient motivation to combine Mueller and Evans in the manner argued by Petitioner.
+Grounds 6 and 7 present a close question on whether there would have been motivation to combine Mueller and Evans in the manner argued by Petitioner.
 Upon review of the Balthasar Declaration, it is apparent that Mueller's 3F4 heavy chain provides a match for part of the claimed SEQ ID NO: 2.
 See Ex.
 1002 ¶ 58, Figure 8.
 Further, Mueller's 3F4 light chain provides a match for part of the claims SEQ ID NO: 4.
 Id. ¶ 59, Figure 9.

-Figure 10 of the Balthasar Declaration, reproduced below, illustrates the extent that each of Evans and Mueller (and Bowdish, per Ground 5) discloses the claimed SEQ ID NOs: 2 and 4.
+The Balthasar Declaration provides an illustration as its Figure 10, reproduced below, showing the extent that each of Evans and Mueller (and Bowdish, per Grounds 4 and 5) discloses the claimed SEQ ID NOs: 2 and 4.

 Ex.
 1002 ¶ 60.
 Dr. Balthasar's Figure 10 shows three antibody structures: Bowdish top-left, Evans top-right, and Mueller bottom center.
-The Figure shows identity with SEQ ID NOs: 2 and 4 of the '880 patent in green and differences in blue.
+The Figure shows identity with SEQ ID NOs: 2 and 4 of the '504 patent in green and differences in blue.